0000000O0Oo/SIMPLE-JAVATCP-SOCKET-CLIENT/README.md

 <h3>If the javac command does not work, make sure it is set up in your environment PATH variable</h3>

-Run the program with this command on the commandline :
+Run the file with this command on the commandline :

 java –DsocksProxyHost=localhost –DsocksProxyPort=1080 SocketClient